maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **Feedback : A Junos operational script can be executed manually in the CLI and when a user logs in.**

 ### Junos event policies
-+ An event policy uses if-then-else logic.
++ An event policy uses iQoS requirements
-+ You can execute Junos OS operational command for the action of an event policy.
-+ **Feedback : Junos event policies use if-then-else logic and you can excute operational commands for the action of an event policy.**

 ### Junos event scripts
 + Junos event scripts are triggered automatically.